-But if you avoid the tourist traps, you will discover some of the most beautiful, serene and tranquil places in Peru, such as Amantaní island.
-You can have an authentic experience, living within a welcoming community, rich with culture and no foreigners for miles.
+In this article, we aim to show that if you avoid the tourist traps, you will discover one of the most beautiful, serene, and tranquil places in Peru, particularly the more remote Amantaní island.

 Lake Titicaca straddles the border of Peru and Bolivia at an altitude of 3,800 metres (12,500 feet).
 It is not only the world's highest lake, but also one of the oldest, thought to be over 1 million years old.